 Application of Under Reamed Piles

-- To avoid damage caused by soil volume change, the under reamed pile used.
+- To avoid damage caused by soil volume change, the under-reamed pile was used.

-- The under reamed piles are suitable when the water level in sandy soil is high.
+- The reamed piles are suitable when the water level in sandy soil is high.

 - It should be used.
 When there are lifting forces acting,